-- The GOsC has a Fitness to Practise Publication Policy which has been in place since 2013.
-The policy focusses on the length of time that notices of decisions should appear on the public website. - The policy provides that Investigating Committee (IC) decisions to impose an Interim Suspension Order (ISO) should be publicised and a note of the suspension should made against the registrant's entry on the online register. - The policy states that Professional Conduct Committee (PCC) ISO decisions should be published and a note of the interim suspension should be made against the registrant's entry on the register. - The policy distinguishes between the two different types of ISOs that can be imposed by the Professional Conduct Committee - A registrant is able to request removal from the Register of osteopaths (the Register) at any time.
-This is a process called voluntary removal - The FtP publication policy is silent as to whether the written determination pertaining to individuals who request and are granted voluntary removal after their substantive hearing has concluded are also removed from the website - The publication of FtP decisions will generally be in the public interest. - A discussion paper has been prepared for Council to consider the approach to publishing ISO determinations and final determinations where the registrant is granted voluntary removal. - We recommend that GOsC will publish a summary only of the outcome for and PCC and IC ISO decisions.
-In summary, this is because: - Publishing decisions enables members of the public, including current and future patients, employers and colleagues, to know when there has been concern about an osteopath's fitness to practise. - A summary of the ISO decision provides sufficient information of the concerns without risking contamination of any external third party investigations and protects the rights of the registrant in circumstances where no findings of fact have been made against them - We recommend that the FtP Publication Policy is amended so that GOsC will continue to publish an FtP determination and sanction, for the length specified within the FtP publication policy, for those individuals who have been granted voluntary removal by the Registrar following a final hearing.
-In summary, this is because:

-- Members of the public can then see that the former osteopath faced a professional conduct or professional incompetence hearing as this will be put on public record. - It supports the wider public interest in the publishing of sanctions by maintaining public confidence in the osteopathic profession and declare and upholding proper standards of conduct and competence amongst the osteopathic profession
+- The GOsC has a Fitness to Practise (FtP) Publication Policy which has been in place since 2013.
+The policy focusses on the length of time that notices of decisions should appear on the public website. - The policy provides that Investigating Committee (IC) written decisions to impose an Interim Suspension Order (ISO) should be publicised in full and a note of the suspension should made against the registrant's entry on the online register. - The policy states that Professional Conduct Committee (PCC) ISO written decisions should be published in full and a note of the interim suspension should be made against the registrant's entry on the register. - A registrant is able to request removal from the Register of osteopaths (the Register) at any time.
+This is a process called voluntary removal - The FtP publication policy is silent as to whether the written determination pertaining to individuals who request and are granted voluntary removal after their substantive hearing has concluded are also removed from the website - GOsC will publish a summary only of the outcome for PCC and IC ISO decisions.
+In short this is because: - Publishing decisions enables members of the public, including current and future patients, employers and colleagues, to know when there has been concern about an osteopath's fitness to practise. - A summary of the ISO decision provides sufficient information of the concerns without risking contamination of any external third-party investigations and protects the rights of the registrant in circumstances where no findings of fact have been made against them - GOSC will continue to publish an FtP written decision and sanction imposed (for the length specified within the FtP publication policy) for those individuals who have been granted voluntary removal by the Registrar after the hearing has concluded.
+In short, this is because: - Members of the public can then see that the former osteopath faced a professional conduct or professional incompetence hearing as this will be put on public record. - It supports the wider public interest in the publishing of sanctions by maintaining public confidence in the osteopathic profession and declare and upholding proper standards of conduct and competence amongst the osteopathic profession - The consultation, which aligns with the GOsC consultation principles, will run for a period of 3 months and we plan to report back to Council with the outcome at its meeting in May 2023.